 In the 1980s El Salvador was ravaged by a bitter civil war stoked by gross inequality between a small and wealthy elite, which dominated the government and economy, and the overwhelming majority of the population.

 The war left around 70,000 people dead and caused damage worth $2bn, but it also ushered in important political reforms.

 At a glance

 - Economy: El Salvador's economy is heavily dependent on remittances from abroad, especially the US

 Country profiles compiled by BBC Monitoring

 A United Nations-brokered peace agreement ended the civil war in 1992, but El Salvador was barely able to begin its recovery when it was hit by a series of natural disasters, notably Hurricane Mitch in 1998 and earthquakes in 2001.
 These left at least 1,200 people dead and more than a million others homeless.

 The economy depends heavily on money sent home by Salvadorans living in the US.
-Violent "mara" street gangs have left El Salvador with one of the world's highest murder rates - 71 per 100,000 residents in recent years.
+Violent "mara" street gangs have left El Salvador with one of the world's highest murder rates.